Skip to content

 Compromised and easily guessed password alert in Safari browser

-Safari automatically detects the breached password using its integrated feature.
-However, we must ensure that the feature is enabled under Safari settings.
+Safari automatically detects the breached password using ‘Detect Compromised Passwords’ feature.
+We must ensure that the feature is enabled under Safari settings to have the feature working in background.
+Here are the steps to enable:

 1. Head over to the Settings app on your iPhone device.